Table of Contents Show

 If you’re holding out for steeper price cuts, then you could miss a golden opportunity to buy now.
 NYC’s co-op inventory plays a vital role in cushioning any recession, and they comprise about three-quarters of the residential market.
 Because of their strict requirements for buyers having plenty of post-closing liquidity, they can usually ride out any recession.
-It helps to flatten out the market so you won’t see any large corrections as you would in the stock market.
+It helps to flatten out the market to see any large corrections as you would in the stock market.

 If you’re going to make a purchase, then make sure you have cash reserves left over and buy a quality property in a good location.
 A smart purchase made at the right time can weather any storm.
 Recessions don’t last forever, and if you can keep up with your monthly payments, you’re likely to fare well post-recession Understand also that recessions are always coming.
 If you allow fears of a recession to paralyze your decision-making, then you’ll never make it as an investor or get that dream home.
 Investors who already have some properties should focus on building a portfolio that can survive a recession.
 If you’re over-leveraged, then eliminate some debt to achieve a more secure leverage ratio.
 It would help if you also aimed to build up your cash reserves.

 What this means for SellersWhat this means for Sellers

 In the real estate game, the long-termers always make the most gains.
 In any downturn, the sellers are usually the last to know, or rather they’re the last to acknowledge it.
 The case right now, as many sellers are still refusing to drop their prices.
 The way things are looking now, those who can hold onto their properties until the recession comes and passes would be wise to do so.
 If you have to sell, make sure you hire a qualified listing agent who can actively promote your property and find you a buyer.
 It may also be worth hiring a professional staging company to prepare your listing for an open house.